What is an Inguinal Hernia?

 An inguinal hernia refers to a common hernia occurring at the region of the groin, also known as the inguinal region.
 An inguinal hernia occurs much more commonly in males than females.

-Alpine Surgical is committed to practicing safe and reliable surgery to treat all types of inguinal hernia.
+Alpine Surgical is committed to practicing safe and reliable hernia surgery Singapore to treat all types of inguinal hernia.

-To schedule a consultation with us for Hernia surgery & treatments, click here.
+To schedule a consultation with Hernia surgeon Singapore for Hernia surgery & treatments, click here.

 Why do Inguinal Hernias happen?